 "10 Spring Days in Spain by Train…(with plenty of rain)"

 If I had a free flight for every time I've said to myself, driving to the airport hungover (or still awake from the night before), "never again"; I'd never be home.
 Basically every flight would be a BOGO offer.
 Pre-partying, aka packing, is one of the best parts of the trip.
 You've researched all the stuff you'll never get around to doing but the possibilities are endless.
 While you're slurping down a Central Coast Pinot wondering which pair of flip-flops will look best on the north coast of Spain (and what about the south?), the clock is ticking and the countdown has begun.
 Which inevitably triggers that damnable voice in your head "Well, whatever I do tonight, tomorrow I'll be on a plane to Spain.
 Which inevitably leads to another bottle of wine being opened, quite possibly a Tempranillo.
-Which inevitably leads to ludicrous rhyming in even more ludicrous voice inflections..."Never been to Spai-ai-ain...on the brain, so insane, gonna take a train in the rain".
-And it did rain.
+Which inevitably leads to ludicrous rhyming in even more ludicrous voice inflections..."Never been to Spai-ain...the ladies are insane, gonna meet one on a train something, something rain" And did I mention already that it rained?

 Long story short (not my picture)…the logistics for such an adventure became a little overwhelming so I opted for more traditional stops easily accessed by the train (or so I thought).
 Throw in some surfing and plenty of wandering around confused with my dualie backpack system and exercise wasn't a problem: backpacker pack on the back (go figure) with clothes, toiletries, etc; and day pack strapped across my front like a smothered child carrying my laptop, passport, ie valuables and essentials…including weed product to enhance the experience and make me anxious in such unfamiliar surroundings; Xanax to decrease the anxiety and deaden the senses when necessary; and various sundries in between.
 But enough with the packing and planning, let’s get to Spain already!

-Barcelona, I barely go to know ya…on Day 1.
+Barcelona, barely go to know ya…on Day 1.

 Traveler trip#1: On international flights, be wary of in-country commuter transfer flights.
 I had originally planned on flying into Madrid but for whatever mysterious airline rate algorithm it was cheaper to fly into Barcelona through Madrid.
 The layover caused unnecessary stress both on arrival and departure with baggage and passport checks.
-Can’t really complain as my flight roundtrip was $370…and, yes, I checked it multiple times leading up to the trip to be sure it was RT.
-Not really caring either way 😉
+Can’t really complain as my flight was $370 RT…and, yes, I checked it multiple times leading up to the trip to be sure it included a return flight.
+Though not really caring either way 😉

-The rooftop bar at the Expo Hotel offers an extensive view of the city, or I should say, one section of it.
+The rooftop bar at the Expo Hotel offers an extensive view of the city, or I should say, one section of it--the Montjuic neighborhood.
 I wasn't quite sure what I was looking at or what I should be looking for even but that moment when you can finally take a breath and absorb the foreign-ness of the surroundings and somehow try to wrap yourself in a tortilla of its essence.
-You want to be in the moment and once you realize you're having a moment you want to exist in it and not think details or think at all until...of course, you realize you're having the moment and then it's gone.
-Or something like that, it was a breathtaking introduction to the city:
+You want to be in the moment and once you realize you're having a moment you want to exist in it and not think details or think at all until...of course, once you're conscious of the moment it's gone.
+Or something like that.
+Regardless, it was a breathtaking introduction to the city:

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go to font for titles, paragraphs & more.